JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/testing/index.md

 ![step18](./steps/step18.png)

-In Category, we will test : create, list and delete endpoints.
+In Category, we will test: create, list and delete endpoints.

 **test_categories.py**